Identityofsine/yt-channel-filter/readme.md

 #### *There is a refresh rate option, depending on your internet speed you may want to make this higher or lower*

 ### How do I install?
 To install this plugin as is you need to clone this repo, or download it as a zip.
+>Click CODE and click download as ZIP
 After installing navigate to
 >chrome://extensions
 Click on the toggle switch on the top right labeled *Developer Mode*